Skip to Content

 Downtown Brenham is decked out with some of the coolest murals.
 With pink bears, giant owls, and plenty of tributes to the state, we immediately had the feeling of being in a hip small town, not just a wide spot in the road between Austin and Houston.

 Brenham has two beer gardens and a brewery, and you’ll find tapas alongside the fabulous BBQ and Southern food offerings in town.
 There’s a cozy used book store—the Book Nook—and even a handful of art galleries.
-Several nights a week, things come alive with live music at Home Sweet Farm, and a professional theater company has regular performances at the 125-seat Unity Theatre.
-For a town of only 16,000 residents, Brenham offers lots of things to do.
+Several nights a week, Home Sweet Farm Biergarten hosts live music, and a professional theater company has regular performances at the 125-seat Unity Theatre.
+For a town of only 18,000 residents, Brenham offers lots of things to do.

 There’s more than enough to occupy your time in Brenham, especially on a weekend.
 So, if you want to explore more, stay for the night at the Ant Street Inn and enjoy its antique furnishings and stained glass.